Jacqui Lewis - Jan 2021

 Carbohydrates and Weight Loss

-Though carbs are often blamed for weight gain, the right kind of carbs can actually help you lose and maintain a healthy weight.
+Though carbohydrates are often blamed for weight gain, the right kind of carbs can actually help you lose and maintain a healthy weight.

 This happens because many good carbohydrates, especially whole grains and vegetables with skin, contain fibre.